paulio11/P5-Pokebox/README.md

 - Logging in, logging out, and registering.
 - Setting their favourite Pokémon.
 - Adding or removing a Pokémon from their collection.
-- Editing their profile or avatar.
+- Editing user profile or avatar.
+- Changing username or password.

 **Examples of notifications:**